Renate Thyssen-Henne

-Renate Thyssen-Henne (née Kerkhoff; 20 June 1939 in Bottrop) is a German entrepreneur.
+Renate Thyssen-Henne (née Kerkhoff; born 20 June 1939 in Bottrop) is a German entrepreneur.

 Life

 Thyssen-Henne descends from the Westphalian Kerkhoff family of entrepreneurs (wood sawmill, gravel pits, textile and clothing company), founded by her grandfather Hermann Kerkhoff.
 After completing her secondary school education, Renate Kerkhoff completed an internship at a Bottrop travel agency.
 At 18, she was hired as a secretary by the Frankfurt branch of the US-based Honeywell Corporation.
 She also took courses in business English, business administration, and management and worked as a model.

 Work

 At the age of 20, Kerkhoff founded her first company, which four years later already employed 150 people.
 At 25, she founded the restaurant chain "Zum Gumpelmann" with 12 branches in Aachen, Frankfurt, Düsseldorf, Cologne, Heidelberg, and other German cities.

 In the early 1970s, with her third husband, Bodo Thyssen of the prominent Thyssen family, she founded the now-defunct "Thyssen Private Clinic" in Prien am Chiemsee in Bavaria.
 At the end of the 1970s, she concentrated her business activities on building a property.
 She also owned numerous properties.